Touchpad Module

 Step 8

 Done!
-Head over to Firmware to flash your controller with touchpad support.
+Head over to Firmware to flash the controller with touchpad support.